 Points for improvement

 Michelin has established global points for improvement in two areas: products and manufacturing operations.
-To bring them under the spotlight, in 2013 the Group made them the environmental pillar of the Ambitions for 2020 in the form of three objectives:
+To bring them under the spotlight, the Group made them the environmental pillar of its Ambitions for 2020 in 2013, and reasserted them at the COP 21 in the form of two objectives: